newfold-labs/npm-ui-component-library/docs/intro.md

 ### Components
 The components layer contains more complex and smarter components.
 They are probably the most used building blocks.
 They are a little opinionated, will sometimes contain internal state and represent regular use case components that group multiple elements together into a friendly interface.
 Examples of components are the `InputField` and other form field components, that provide an interface for adding labelling and error messaging to an input element.

-### Patterns
-The patterns layer contains example implementations of standardized element/component combinations.
-They are not actually components you can import and use in your code, but function more as a reference on how to work with the UI library to create rich interfaces.
-Examples of patterns could be `PageLayout` and `Header`, that combine multiple elements/components/plain HTML elements.